ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

       - Specify the start and finish indexes to each thread.
       - Will use the rounding up division method to ensure near-equal division of workload for each thread.
-    - Wait until all task is done
+    - Wait for the threads to finish and then free them.
     - Sort the final student list
     - Print results on screen.